Magical Power of Escherichia coli-1885

 • Indole production and methyl red reaction: positive.

 • V.P.
-(Voges-Proskauer) and citrate utilization tests: negative.
+(Voges-Proskauer) and citrate utilisation tests: negative.

 • Catalase: Positive.